 First, I asked for feedback on my dinnertime rules.

 All kids must:

 - Come to the table–with clean hands–and sit with the family for at least 5-10 minutes.
 Even if they don’t plan to eat a bite of food.
 Dinner is a time when we (at least attempt to) sit together calmly and observe a family ritual.

 - Not say “yuck” or “disgusting” or other equally disrespectful variations.
 If they don’t want something, a simple “no thank you” will do.
 We also ask that Henry, nearly seven and a much more adventurous eater, take a “no-thank-you bite” of new food.
 (While Henry will often take several bites of a new food before rendering a verdict, Sam will barely eat a slice of buttered bread at dinnertime, so we’ve never bothered to try this with him.)

 - Ask to be excused before they get down.

-While she doesn’t agree that toddlers must always eat at the table (see her post here about allowing some eating on the run), Dr. Rose thought my rules were reasonable.
+While she doesn’t agree that toddlers must always eat at the table, Dr. Rose thought my rules were reasonable.
 “I like that the rules are about table manners, not about food,” she said.
 It’s also excellent training for releasing them into other people’s homes (where I certainly don’t want Sam calling the food “gidusting”).

 Her two dinnertime rule recommendations: